philipperemy/cond_rnn/README.md

 - Concatenate the auxiliary features with the output of the RNN layer.
 It's some kind of post-RNN adjustment since the RNN layer won't see this auxiliary info.
 - Or just use this library!
 Long story short, initialize the RNN states with a learned representation of the condition (e.g. Paris or San Francisco).
 This way you model *elegantly* `P(x_{t+1}|x_{0:t}, cond)`.

+## Sequential API

+Refer to the example posted below.

-## API
+## Functional API

-Before starting to use it, you can look at a real world example to see how CondRNN performs compared to LSTM, GRU: [here](examples/temperature).

 ```python
 outputs = cond_rnn.ConditionalRNN(units=NUM_CELLS, cell='GRU')([inputs, cond])